What are animals fed and why?

 Horses are unusual.
 They aren’t ruminants, but they’re not non-ruminants either.
 Instead, they are what are called hindgut fermenters.

 Horses’ stomachs are a lot like non-ruminant stomachs.
 They secrete digestive liquids that help the horse to break down the food they eat.
-These kinds of stomachs are not good at breaking down fiber, which is found in the stems of grass and hay.
+These kinds of stomachs are not good at breaking down fiber found in the stems of grass and hay.

 But horses eat grass and hay.
 So why can they do that?